Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🥪 Lunch

-For lunch, you can either buy it at a supermarket before starting the route or buy a picnic at the huts you sleep.
-If you want the picnic, it’s essential to request it at the time of booking.
+You can buy lunch at a supermarket before starting the route or buy a picnic at the huts where you sleep.
+If you want the picnic, you must request it when booking.
 In our case, we brought the food for the first three days from home.
-We took tuna cans, cheese, tortilla wraps and apples.
+We had tuna cans, cheese, tortilla wraps, and apples.

 On the last day, because the route finishes at the village of Queralbs, we booked lunch at the restaurant El Racó de Cal Litus, and we could enjoy a well-deserved lunch there!
-If you plan to finish the hike before 2-3 pm, we highly recommend doing the same.
+We highly recommend doing the same if you plan to finish the hike before 2-3 pm.

 🥜 Snacks

-Also, we recommend you bring some extra snacks for the route, like nuts or energy bars.
-Think about foods that don’t spoil quickly and take up much space.
+We also recommend you bring some extra snacks for the route, like nuts or energy bars.
+Think about foods that don’t spoil quickly and take up little space.

 💧 Water